white woman with brown hair wearing a teal cardigan

 Research Interests

 Karen Bourrier is Associate Professor of English at the University of Calgary.
 Her research interests include nineteenth-century literature and culture, disability studies, the digital humanities, and women’s writing.
-With Susan Brown, she is currently writing a narrative history of women’s writing in the long nineteenth-century, based on data from the Orlando Project.
+With Susan Brown (University of Guelph) and Anthony Mandal (University of Cardiff), she is currently writing a narrative history of women’s writing in the long nineteenth-century, based on data from the Orlando Project.
+She is also at work on a collective biography, tentatively entitled Child-Friend: The Girls and Women who Knew Lewis Carroll, which looks at how the new presence of girls in nineteenth-century Oxford transformed art, literature, and education in tandem with liberal reforms at the ancient university and beyond.

 She is the author of The Measure of Manliness: Disability and Masculinity in mid-Victorian Fiction (University of Michigan Press, 2015) and Victorian Bestseller: The Life of Dinah Craik (University of Michigan Press, 2019).
 Bourrier’s articles have appeared in journals such as Victorian Literature and Culture and Victorian Studies.
 She is project director of a digital resource peer-reviewed by NINESNineteenth-Century Disability: Cultures and Contexts.
 Before coming to the University of Calgary, she was a SSHRC postdoctoral fellow at the University of Western Ontario and a lecturer in the CAS writing program at Boston University.